 Java web start agents

-Operations Center provides a mechanism to share agents (formerly called "slaves") across client masters.
-This works across wide variety of launcher types, including the "Launch slave agents via Java Web Start" launcher type (also known as JNLP launcher.)
+Operations Center provides a mechanism to share agents (formerly called "slaves") across Client Masters.
+This works across wide variety of launcher types, including the "Launch slave agents via Java Web Start" launcher type (also known as inbound agent launcher.)

-A critical difference between normal JNLP agents and JNLP agents in Operations Center concerns how the JVM used to connect to the client master gets its JVM options.
+A critical difference between normal inbound agents and inbound agents in Operations Center concerns how the JVM used to connect to the client master gets its JVM options.

-When you configure a shared agent with a JNLP launcher, the resulting shared agent will show you a Java Web Start launch button.
+When you configure a shared agent with an inbound agent launcher, the resulting shared agent will show you a Java Web Start launch button.

 You’ll now go to a machine you plan to use as an agent, start a browser, access this same page, then click the launch button to start Java Web Start.
 You should see a small GUI window.
 When the GUI window says "Connected", it indicates that the computer is now under the control of Operations Center.